Boudreaux's Butt Paste: Background

-The product was created in the 1970s by George Boudreaux of Covington, Louisiana, while he was working as an intern pharmacist.
+The product was created in the 1970s by George Lloyd Boudreaux of Covington, Louisiana, while he was working as an intern pharmacist.
 He continued to work on the formula after becoming a licensed pharmacist and sold it at his pharmacy, later naming it "Boudreaux's Butt Paste" after a physician told him a story about a patient who had referred to the product as such.